 I’ve completed a Masters in Clinical Psychology at the University of Cape Town (UCT), with practical training at the UCT Child Guidance Clinic in Mowbray.
 My minor dissertation is titled “R u there? : the user experience of Mobile Instant Messenger counselling” and examined the use of MXit-based counselling.
-During my clinical internship, at Lentegeur Psychiatric Hospital, I worked at the Child and Family Unit (CFU), “Pathways” (an Inpatient Unit for adults), and the Intellectual Disability Service (IDS).
-At IDS, I treated children with various developmental disabilities, Autism Spectrum Disorder, and various genetic disorders.
-My work often included supportive therapy with the families of my patients.
+During my clinical internship, at Lentegeur Psychiatric Hospital, I worked at the Child and Family Unit (CFU), “Pathways” (an Inpatient Unit for adults with personality disorders), and the Intellectual Disability Service (IDS).
 My community service year also involved work with Intellectual Disability, at Alexandra Hospital.
 Additionally, I’ve completed a Diploma in Counselling and Psychotherapy from Regent’s School of Psychotherapy and Psychology, in London (UK), with a particular focus on Existential theories and therapies.

 My therapy style is non-judgmental, non-directive and empathic.
 I work primarily within the framework of psychodynamic psychotherapy, helping my client to examine the meaning they have made, consciously and unconsciously, from previous experiences, and how these meanings affect their current difficulties.
 While I am guided by psychodynamic theory, there are circumstances in which other frameworks and techniques may be more appropriate, including Narrative Therapy techniques, Cognitive Behaviour Therapy (CBT), Dialectic Behaviour Therapy (DBT), and the use of artistic expression.